This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 - institution name, address, email address and contact details

 - a unique student reference for the young parent who is applying, as follows:

-- students Unique Pupil Number (UPN) for those institutions submitting school census returns
+- students Unique Pupil Number (UPN) for those institutions that submit school census returns

-- students Learner Reference Number (LRN) for those institutions submitting individualised learner record (ILR) data returns
+- students Learner Reference Number (LRN) for those institutions that submit individualised learner record (ILR) data returns

-- study programme name, level and length, this must be the full study programme length, for eg
+- study programme name, level and length.
+This must be the full study programme length, for example:

-- if the student is studying a 2 year NVQ programme starting on 1 September 2016 and ending on 17 July 2018 these dates should be entered
+- if the student is studying a 2 year NVQ programme starting on 1 September 2017 and ending on 17 July 2019 enter these dates

-- if the student started a 2 year NVQ programme (at the same level) on 2 September 2015 which ends on 17 July 2017 these dates should be entered
+- if the student started a 2 year NVQ programme (at the same level) on 2 September 2016 which ends on 17 July 2018 enter these dates

 - number of hours in the study programme each week

-- breaks in learning eg half term, Christmas, Easter
+- breaks in learning for example half term, Christmas, Easter

 - confirmation of any travel costs the young parent wishes to claim

 - bank or building society account details (to pay travel costs and the administration payment by BACs)

 - confirmation that the existence of the child(ren) to be cared for has been verified

 Once the application has been processed and approved, the SBSS will send an email confirming C2L eligibility to the young parent, childcare provider and education institution.
 The SBSS will issue a payment plan that confirms the payment amount for each week and the dates between which childcare costs will be paid.

 Where the young parent intends to use more than one childcare provider, SBSS will generate a payment plan for each childcare provider.
 The combined amounts on each plan will not exceed the C2L weekly maximum amount (up to £160 per child per week or up to £175 per child per week in London).
 All payment plans and correspondence can be viewed on the SBSS portal accounts.